-Perhaps you have a neighbor or friend who can watch Scruffy and Jingles during viewings and open houses.
+Make arrangements with a neighbor or friend to watch Scruffy and Jingles during viewings and open houses.

 Depersonalizing your home of all pet food and water bowls and other pet accessories will keep home buyers from wondering about the cleanliness of your home.
 Yes, home buyers DO equate animals with a less than ideal level of cleanliness.

 Find a discrete location for your cat's litter box.
 (Like out of the house.)
 Change the litter daily and keep the room deodorized.